logicahealth/eHMP/adk/product/production/documentation/adk/ui-library/components.md

 #### Changing the sub-tray's contents dynamically ####
 A listener is configured to look for **subTray.swap** on the sub-tray's element.
 The event listener takes in a Backbone.Marionette view, and "swaps" the sub-tray's main view [(view passed into `tray` option)](#SubTray-Options) with the one passed in.

-Below is an example of swaping out the sub-tray's view from a region inside a sub-tray:
+Below is an example of swapping out the sub-tray's view from a region inside a sub-tray:
 ```JavaScript
 var NewView = Backbone.Marionette.ItemView.extend({
     template: Handlebars.compile("Sample View To Swap")